CityofToronto/bdit_king_pilot_dashboard/count_model/trafficvolume.md

 From the above, it is clear that the second model is significantly better.
 This difference is statistically significant.

 <p>
-Instead of including a `leg:dir` interaction component, what if we account for their interaction through a change slope multilevel componnent?
+Instead of including a `leg:dir` interaction component, what if we account for their interaction through a changing slope multilevel componnent?

 *V**o**l* = (*l**e**g*|*i**n**t**e**r**s**e**c**t**i**o**n*)+(*d**i**r*|*l**e**g*)+*d**i**r* + *l**e**g* + *d**a**y* + *e**r**r**o**r*